Wess58/Hair-Salon/README.md

-# Hair-Salon Java App
+# Hair-Salon Java App :haircut:

 ### By wesley Mbate

-## Description
+## Description :notebook:

   This is a simple Hair-Salon management system that stores stylists and clients successfully because the App is integrated with a Database,therefore, the owner is be able to add a list of the stylists, and for each stylist, add clients who are attended to by that stylist.
 The stylists work independently, so each client only belongs to a single stylist.

- Here's the link to Live site :< https://dashboard.heroku.com/apps/still-beyond-33322 >
+ Here's the link to Live site :< https://still-beyond-33322.herokuapp.com/ >

 ### Prerequisites